maulikdave-fh/bdi/README.md

 - Help restoration practitioners make data-driven decisions to improve Restore -> Observe -> Analyze cycle

 ### Functional Requirements
+#### In Scope
+1. Restoration Practitioners (RP) can demarcate restoration sites in supported eco-regions
+2. Restoration Practitioners can demarcate reference sites in supported eco-regions
-1. Biodiversity Index - Derived for a restoration site in-context of the eco-region where the site belongs to
+3. Biodiversity Index - Derived for a restoration site in-context of the eco-region where the site belongs to
-2. Restoration Site -> Reference Site(s) Comparator - restoration practioner can select reference site(s) and compare her restoration site index with that of reference site(s)
+4. Restoration Site -> Reference Site(s) Comparator - restoration practioner can select reference site(s) and compare her restoration site index with that of reference site(s)
-3. Habitat Indicator -> indicates how a given restoration site is evolving over-time in-terms of habitat niches
+5. Habitat Indicator -> indicates how a given restoration site is evolving over-time in-terms of habitat niches

+#### Out of Scope
+1. Ability to add observations.
+RPs have to do it directly to supported CSIS, atleast in current version being built
+2. Native Mobile Apps support.

 ### Quality Requirements
 1.